 What does any of this have to do with being a chump?

 Absolutely nothing really.
 Anyone can be chumped.
 It’s a rainbow nation.
-What distinguishes me is that I can write decently, draw cartoons, and have created this blog, which has over a million hits.
-(Which it hit at 18 months old).
+What distinguishes me is that I can write decently, draw cartoons, and have created this blog, which has over two million views.
 My Chump Lady columns are regularly featured at Huffington Post Divorce and the blog was named one of the top 10 relationship blogs for 2013 by Babble, a subsidiary of the Walt Disney Co.
 In 2015, the blog got a book deal with Running Press (Perseus) — in spring 2016, look for it — 256 pages of advice, snark, and full-color cartoons.

 But do you have any sort of background in psychology that makes you an expert in infidelity?